Geekdude/Geekdude.github.io/_drafts/productivity.md

 ### Slide 22 --- Note Taking Comparisons

-These slides are a series of versions statements with different note taking styles compared.
+These slides are a series of versions statements with different note-taking styles compared.
 In each case, I think both sides are useful and can be used together.

 #### Knowledge Network vs Knowledge Hierarchies